IrvHenri/twitter-clone/README.md

 ## Known Issues

 - Post submissions are displayed out of order.
-I am working to find a solution within Cloud Firestores documentation
+I am working to find a solution within Cloud Firestore's documentation

 ## Features to be added